France national football team manager: USFSA

+CFI and FFF

+In 1908, the USFSA left FIFA and its vacated place was quickly seized by French Interfederal Committee (CFI), whose president Charles Simon thus became the new coach of the national team, alongside Louis Chailloux.
+They served as such until the outbreak of the First World War in 1914, during which Simon was killed, being replaced by Henri Delaunay.

-Following the creation of the French Football Federation, the committee was converted into a five-man board and lasted from 1919–1964.
-Gaston Barreau served as the head of the committee in two different stints; from 1920–1945, then, after four years, returned to select the team from 1949 until his death in 1958.
+The CFI was a forerunner for the French Football Federation, and following its creation in 1919, the committee was converted into a five-man board and lasted for 45 years, from 1919 to 1964.
+Gaston Barreau served as the head of the committee in two different stints; from 1920 to 1945, and again from 1949 until he died in 1958.
 From 1945–1949, Gabriel Hanot headed the committee and, following Barreau's death, Paul Nicolas (1958–1959) and Georges Verriest (1959–1964) controlled the committee until it was officially disbanded in 1964.
+During the period of the selection committee, the national team was coached by several British managers, such as Thomas Griffiths (English) in 1924, while Peter Farmer (Scottish) coached the team at the 1928 Summer Olympics, but the first official foreign manager of the team was the Romanian Ștefan Kovács, who took charge on 8 August 1973.

+Sole managers

 Fifteen men have occupied the post since its inception; three of those were in short-term caretaker manager roles: José Arribas and Jean Snella managed the team in dual roles and presided over four matches and former France international Just Fontaine managed the team for two matches in 1967.
-The longest tenure by a France national team manager is current manager Didier Deschamps, who has managed the team since 8 July 2012.
+The longest tenure by a France national team manager is the current manager Didier Deschamps, who has managed the team since 8 July 2012.
 Four managers have won major tournaments while managing the national team.
 The first was Michel Hidalgo, who managed the team from 1976–1984, which is the second-longest tenure behind Domenech.
 Hidalgo won UEFA Euro 1984.
 In 1998, Aimé Jacquet won the 1998 FIFA World Cup on home soil and, two years later, Roger Lemerre led the team to glory at UEFA Euro 2000.
 Lemerre also won the 2001 FIFA Confederations Cup.
 Finally, current manager Didier Deschamps won the 2018 FIFA World Cup in Russia, twenty years after he lifted the trophy as captain.
-On 8 August 1973, the Romanian Ștefan Kovács became the first foreign manager of the team.
-During the period of the selection committee, the national team was coached by several British managers.
-Thomas Griffiths (English) coached the team for a portion of 1924, while Peter Farmer (Scottish) coached the team at the 1928 Summer Olympics.
-From 1934–1936, the team was coached by Sid Kimpton.
 The current manager of the France national team is former international Didier Deschamps who replaced fellow international Laurent Blanc following the UEFA Euro 2012 on 8 July 2012.